build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 ### Transaction data into stream

-One consideration for organizations moving into real-time streaming would be transforming existing transaction data into a stream of events.
+One consideration for organizations moving into real-time streaming would be transforming existing transactional data into a stream of events.
 Most organizations have transactional data residing in relational databases.
 The data in these databases is helpful in correlating with other streams of events and finding useful, actionable insights for your business.
 There are existing technologies that allow your transactional data stream to be captured using a technique called change data capture (CDC).
-This allows database systems to read at the log level using the commit log.
+This allows you to bring your transactional data into your streaming platform.
 For new systems, you should start writing streams of events directly into the stream store, thereby avoiding the otherwise two-step process of saving to a database and then generating streams through a CDC connector.

 ![FIGURE 9 Transforming relation databases to real-time streaming](images/Figure9-cdc.png)

 ### Avoid stream stores per project

-In the beginning, we talked about the challenges of building a silo-based architecture where your datastores are isolated.
+In one of the previous section, we discussed the challenges of building a silo-based architecture where your datastores are isolated.
 A similar scenario can arise when organizations build isolated stream stores.
 It’s ideal to have a common stream store across multiple systems, centralizing the stream store for all the different datasources to write into and having individual applications read and query from it.
 This simplifies access and the need to scale and maintain these isolated stream stores.
 Having a central data store also benefits data discovery across the organization.

 ![FIGURE 10 Stream store per project](images/Figure10-stream-store-per-project.png)